qwang435/qwang435.github.io/README.md

-# Hi, I'm Fred
+# Hi, I'm Qian
-I’m a Ph.D. candidate at Georgia Tech in the College of Computing, and this is my Jekyll website.
+I’m a Ph.D. student at Georgia Tech in the ISyE, and this is my Jekyll website.

 start with  `bundle exec jekyll serve`